Making changes to a Listed building: The crucial things to know

 Listed building - reception room

-What you will not get away with are items designed to look Victorian or Georgian but mass-produced in plastic or MDF.
-Make no mistake, owning and maintaining a Listed building is never cheap (or simple).
+What you will not get away with are items designed to look Victorian or Georgian but are in fact mass-produced in plastic or MDF.
+Make no mistake, owning and maintaining a listed building is never cheap (or simple).

 Adding space

-Councils know that the best way for any building to be looked after is it is in regular use.
-So they will be taking into account the balance between avoiding harm to a Listed building and allowing changes that will make it fit for modern life.
+Councils know that the best way for any building to be looked after is if it is in regular use.
+So they will be taking into account the balance between avoiding harm to a listed building and allowing changes that will make it fit for modern life.

 That can include adding extra space.
-There are thousands of Listed buildings with extensions.
-The key things to think about are:
+There are thousands of listed buildings with extensions.
+The key things to think about here are:

 • The extension must not hide any significant parts of the building

-• The extension should not look like it overwhelming the original building in any way
+• The extension should not visually overwhelm the original building in any way

 • It needs to be a very high-quality design (we realise that’s quite subjective)